-(06123) French III
+(06123) French III Prereq: French II

-Grades 10-12 1 credit Students' progress to a more complete understanding of the four basic skills.
+Students' progress to a more complete understanding of the four basic skills.
 Conversation in the language is emphasized.
 Selected readings on cultural aspects and everyday French life are in the language.

 (06124) French IV Honors